ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 {: toc-content-type="tutorial"}
 {: toc-services="cloud-object-storage, vpc"}
 {: toc-completion-time="45m"}

+Onboarding virtual server images with Terraform is deprecated.
+After 29 March 2024, onboarding virtual server images with Terraform is no longer supported as a delivery method, which means that no new virtual server images with Terraform can be onboarded.
+Existing VSIs in the {{site.data.keyword.cloud_notm}} catalog will be available to use, but to take advantage of version updates and ensure continued support, onboard virtual server images for Virtual Private Cloud directly.
+For more information, see [Onboarding a virtual server image for VPC](/docs/account?topic=account-catalog-vsivpc-tutorial).
+{: deprecated}

 This tutorial walks you through how to onboard a virtual server image with Terraform to a private catalog.
 By completing this tutorial, you learn how to import the virtual server image from a GitHub repository, configure the deployment and other details, and validate that you can deploy the image to a target {{site.data.keyword.vpc_full}} (VPC).
 {: shortdesc}